alxblzd/alxblzd.github.io/_posts/2025-10-24-wiki-wireguard-vpn copy.md

 PersistentKeepalive = 25
 ```

-**Critical Detail**: That second AllowedIP (10.0.0.5/32) is the WireGuard interface address of the remote peer.
-Miss it, and you'll spend hours debugging.
+**Critical detail**: That second AllowedIP (10.0.0.5/32) is the WireGuard interface address of the remote peer.
+Miss it and you waste time.

-Traditional site-to-site setups route entire subnets through the tunnel.
-With WireGuard, you're explicit about everything:
+Traditional site-to-site setups route whole subnets.
+With WireGuard, you are explicit about everything:

 ```ini
 [Peer]